 Myth 1: I put sunscreen on this morning.
 I’m good to go.

-Myth 2: It’s okay to go to a tanning bed to get a base tan.
+Myth 2: It’s okay to use a tanning bed to get a base tan.

-Fact: Nope!
-One visit to an indoor tanning bed before age 35 can increase your risk of melanoma, the most dangerous type of skin cancer, by more than 50 percent.
+Fact: No. One visit to an indoor tanning bed before age 35 can raise your risk of melanoma, the most dangerous type of skin cancer, by more than 50%.
 If you feel like you need some color, it’s best to go with a self-tanner or spray tan and continue to use sunscreen with it.
-Also, a “base tan” doesn’t prevent sunburn; sun protection prevents sunburn.
+Also, a “base tan” doesn’t prevent sunburn.
+Sun protection prevents sunburn.

 Myth 3: I’ll be protected if I wear a T-shirt.

 Fact: Average summer fabrics have an ultraviolet protection factor (UPF) of five or so.
 If you will be in a situation of intense unshaded sun exposure, it’s a good idea to check out sun protective clothing.
 Protection levels range from UPF 15 to 50.

 Myth 4: Melanoma is a common cancer in young adults – especially women – so elderly people don’t need to worry.

 Fact: It is correct that melanoma is one of the most common cancers in teens and young women.
 However, like with most cancers, the risk rises with age, and elderly men are also at an increased risk.
 Both men and women need to see a dermatologist regularly to examine their skin.

 Myth 5: African Americans don’t need to worry about skin cancer.